 In other words, talk/texting while driving rules only apply to old flip-phones.
 Smartphones are another matter.

 Let’s get a few things straight.
-California law enforcement officials say they still plan to enforce the law anyway, so drivers who think they might get away with breaking the law by saying they were merely getting directions shouldn’t bother trying that — unless they plan to spend several thousand dollars going to appeals court.
+California law enforcement officials say they still plan to enforce the law anyway, so drivers who think they might get away with breaking the law by saying they were merely getting directions shouldn’t bother trying that — unless they plan to spend several thousand dollars going to appeals court, and more than likely end up having to attend something similar to this Oakland traffic school.
 And the ruling has no bearing outside California, of course.

 It does, however, underscore the mess that is cell phone driving safety laws.
 There have been enough “hands-free headsets don’t make a difference” studies to show that most well-meaning cell phone laws are ill-conceived.
 (Here’s one from nine years ago!).
 Being distracted means being distracted.
 Talking on the phone makes you more likely to crash, headphones or not.
 Anyway, to date, no one has really explained to me how you can use a cell phone reliably without touching it.
 (No, Siri, I can’t count on you to dial the right number for me).